oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 "client" defined by The OAuth 2.0 Authorization Framework [@!RFC6749].

 # Cross Device Flow Concepts
-In a cross-device flow, a user starts a scenario on the initiating device (e.g., a smart TV) and then uses an authorization device (e.g., a smartphone) to authorize access to a resource (e.g., access to a streaming service).

-Cross device flows have several benefits, including:

-- Authorization on devices with limited input capabilities: End-users can authorize devices with limited input capabilities to access content (e.g., smart TVs, digital whiteboards, printers, etc).
-- Secure authentication on shared or public devices: End-users can perform authentication and authorization using a personally trusted device, without risk of disclosing their credentials to a public or shared device.
-- Ubiquitous multi-factor authentication: Enables a user to use multi-factor authentication, independent of the device on which the service is being accessed (e.g., a kiosk, smart TV or shared Personal Computer).
-- Convenience of a single, portable, credential store: Users can keep all their credentials in a mobile wallet or mobile phone that they already carry with them.

 ## User Transferred Flow
 An example of a cross-device flow that relies on the user copying